29 October 2008

 When I went home this summer ma soeur asked me to philosophically analyze a little cactus that was on our kitchen table.
 She thought I would be good at it.
 Poihaps this means I philisopholize a little too much.

 In that case, let it be said that I miss The Gang's (you know who you are and those of you who are not have never known you are not but don't feel disheartened.
 I heart you still.) discussions about what if's and solutions to world problems.
 Par exemple: Ricky has a handle on the worst case scenario.
 If you are ever stranded on a deserted island you should have McGiver with you and you should play Minesweep incase you are ever in a mine field.
 For foriegn policies, Taradise plans on capturing the Loch Ness monster to hold and then breed to keep terrorists, nasty dictators, etc in check.
+I like to pose the subject of Pangea to people, it's a viable solution to alleviate nationalist tensions.
+Laquina can take care of humanitarian aid with her plans for orphaned and homeless hungry children.
+That's only the tip of the iceburg, I'm telling you, we're much more productive than Angelina Jolie adopting cambodean children.

 Not that any of this merits having a blog at all, but then furthermore, I want to discuss right here and now my adolescent dreams of becomming a documentary filmmaker (I picked that up from *GAG* Serendipity).
 I was founded on the principles of the American Dream.
 Then I found out the American Dream is a misnomer.
 Vernacular-wise we know what's going on.
 But I remember having a vivid realization while watching those "I...am an American" commericals on ChannelOne TV in some highschool homeroom.
 Canadians are Americans and Peruvians are Americans.
 I had this wild dream to see a commercial proclaiming, "Soy uno americano."